outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

    It's the peer behind NAT or firewall that associates *persistent-keepalive* value with its peer setting.

-   For instance, A sites behind NAT (i.e. Wi-Fi router), *persistent-keepalive* sends a packet to its peers periodically to keep NAT mapping open, without which, peers cannot send packets A actively though it is not the common case.
+   For instance, A sites behind NAT (i.e. Wi-Fi router), *persistent-keepalive* sends a packet to its peers periodically to keep NAT mapping open, without which, peers cannot reach A.
 3. *endpoint* is peer B's external yet public IP and UDP port.

    It's recommended to leave this argument out on server side because the server updates the endpoint of its peers by examining from where correctly authenticated packets originates.
 Only client side that makes the initial connection requires *endpoint*.

-   As peer A sits behind Wi-Fi router, relevant *endpoint* should be WAN IP instead!
+   As peer A sits behind Wi-Fi router, *endpoint* representing it should be the WAN IP instead of *192.168.0.123*.
 4. *allowed-ips* is a list of comma-separated IP ranges to which WireGuard traffic can be sent and from where WireGuard traffic can be recevied.

    For simple point-to-point connection, it should be peer B's internal IP.